akihikodaki/dts/test_plans/sriov_kvm_test_plan.rst

 packets with dst mac 00:55:44:33:22:66 to VF0 and make sure VF0 will receive all the packets.

-Test Case12: Add/Remove uta MAC address on VF
+Test Case: Add/Remove uta MAC address on VF
 =============================================

 Add one uta destination mac address on VF0::